natalijk/SoftEng2013/FinalReport.md

 •	Natalija Kuzova: Requirements, Use cases.

-##Realized working hours:
+####Realized working hours:

-•	Each team member personal time contribution: 8 h(2 labs that were fully dedicated to this document and approximately 2 hours outside of the class)
+* Each team member personal time contribution: 8 h(2 labs that were fully dedicated to this document and approximately 2 hours outside of the class)
-•	Brainstorming sessions: 2 h
+* Brainstorming sessions: 2 h
-•	Total dedicated time for the project: 34 hours
+* Total dedicated time for the project: 34 hours

 We were a bit limited by the fact that we do not have experience in implementation of this type of projects yet, so we are not familiar with all the processes and skills needed.
 Due to this fact we probably could not predict every aspect of this project.